What is an isomorphic web application?

 It also means that we can execute the client side code on the server.

 With no doubt a more clear and less scary term is Universal web application.

 It's useful for a number of reasons:

 - SEO: Having your MVC framework generate the views client side make difficult, if not impossibile, for crawlers to index your application.
-That’s why a number of libraries, such as React, can easily render views server side.
+That's why a number of libraries, such as React, if configured appropriately, can easily render views server side.

 What is ScalaJs?

 undefined is not a functionerrors discovered at runtime, maybe in a production environment.

 You now have strong type checking and lots of errors will be discovered at compile time.
 Your code will be more robust and your cortisol level will be optimal.